l3uddz/nabarr/README.md

     client_id: trakt-client-id
   omdb:
     api_key: omdb-api-key
+  tvdb:
+    api_key: tvdb-legacy-api-key
 ```

-An omdb `api_key` can also be provided which will be used to supplement trakt data with additional information such as IMDb rating, Metascore rating and Rotten Tomatoes rating.
+An omdb `api_key` can be provided which will be used to supplement trakt data with additional information such as:

+- Metascore
+- RottenTomatoes
+- ImdbRating
+- ImdbVotes
+- Language
+- Country

+An tvdb `api_key` can be provided which will be used to supplement trakt data with additional information such as:

+- Runtime
+- Language
+- Genre
+- AirsDayOfWeek
+- SiteRating
+- SiteRatingCount

 ### PVR